80-20-Human-In-The-Loop/Django-Mercury-Performance-Testing/README.md

-[warning] I am in the process of getting the CI/CD to build a proper Windows version, for now windows uses python fallbacks which are 900x slower.
+[warning] I am in the process of getting the CI/CD to build a proper Windows version, for now Windows uses python fallbacks which are 900x slower.

 # Django Mercury 🚀